Clean & Green

-Are you tired of seeing plastic trash, styrofoam and other garbage accumulated on the shores at the beach or lake?
-Maybe you have seen litter in your own neighborhood or community along the streets, in parking lots, and in streams.
-You may have also seen the viral videos of people removing a straw from a sea turtle’s nostril or cutting fishing line strangling a pelican’s beak.
+Who hasn’t seen plastic litter, styrofoam and other garbage accumulated on the shores of beaches, lakes and streams?
+Or scattered in your neighborhood, along the streets and in parking lots?
+Or watched viral videos of people removing a straw from a sea turtle’s nostril or cutting a fishing line strangling a pelican’s beak?

 Restore Habitat and Save Wildlife

-Our Clean & Green habitat restoration project tackles the issue of trash’s impacts on wildlife head-on by proactively organizing garbage clean-ups, followed by native tree and pollinator plant installations.
-For every 25 pounds of trash collected, NCWF plants a tree to promote healthy wildlife habitat, mitigate climate change, and buffer storm water runoff and sediment load in waterways.
+Our Keep it Clean, Make it Green habitat restoration project tackles the issue of trash’s impacts on wildlife head-on by proactively organizing garbage cleanups, followed by native tree, shrub and pollinator plant installations.

-By removing what doesn’t belong and replacing it with what does, we also:
+When we Keep it Clean, Make it Green (remove what doesn’t belong and replace it with what does), we also:

-- Improves neighborhood appeal and property values; and
+- Improve neighborhood appeal and property values; and

 What We're Doing

-- A gift to North Carolina Wildlife Federation is an investment in removing litter from your community and throughout North Carolina and replacing it with trees and pollinator plants.
-The work can’t be done without generous support from people like you!
+If you prefer to support the clean and green movement behind the scenes, you can make a gift to North Carolina Wildlife Federation.
+It will go toward removing litter from your community and throughout North Carolina and replacing it with trees, shrubs and pollinator plants.
+We can’t do this work without generous support from people like you!

 Help NCWF preserve wildlife and wild places for our children and future generations.
 Learn More.